telerik/blazor-docs/components/wizard/structure/stepper.md

 ### Optional

+Likewise the [Stepper component Optional property]({%slug stepper-state%}#optional), the Wizard Stepper also supports that.

 To mark a Wizard step as optional, set the `Optional` parameter of the `WizardStep` to `true` (its default value is `false`).
 This configuration strives to visually notify the user that a certain step is not required by rendering "(Optional)" text underneath the corresponding step.
-It doesn't come with a built-in functionality to skip the Wizard step if a linear flow is enabled.
+It doesn't come with a built-in functionality to skip the Wizard step if a [linear flow](#linear-flow) is enabled.

 >caption Set an optional step in the Wizard Stepper.
 The result from the snippet below.